Handbook

 Counseling

 Each student in grades 10 through 12 is assigned an academic counselor according to his/her last name.
 All 9th grade students are served by a designated school counselor.
 All counselors are available to assist students with scholarship applications, college/technical/trade school information, financial aid, and other areas of interest after high school.
+In addition to school counselors JCHS provides TN Advisors for our Senior Class and a CTE Success Coach.
 A pass is required to visit the counseling office.

 Dances